jagenjo/litescene.js/guides/scene.md

 A LS.SceneNode represents an object in your scene (similar to how a GameObject works in Unity).

-It can have a name, a transform to define where it is, and a list of components to add behaviour and visual properties.
+It can have a name, a transform to define where it is, and a list of [Components.md](components) to add behaviour and visual properties.

 Everything visible or that react to our scene must be inside a LS.SceneNode.